dgoffredo/stag/src/stag/python/README.md

 a python AST object (such as `python-module`) and produces a string containing python source code suitable for use in a `python3.6` interpreter.

-### readers
-[readers.rkt](readers.rkt) provides the `include/string` macro, which takes a path to a file and expands to a string containing the contents of that file.
-This is used to include python code verbatim in the output of the code generator (currently for the "private" python module)

 ### gencodeutil
 [gencodeutil.py](gencodeutil.py) and its unit test [test_gencodeutil.py](test_gencodeutil.py) are a python module that is included